Table of Contents

 Post-Storm Management Insurance Claims

-Insurance providers have been inundated with claims that they need to investigate.
+Insurance providers are inundated with claims that they need to investigate.
 Insurers have predicted the below:

 ‘Hurricane Ian is estimated to have caused insured losses of up to $57 billion to $63 billion’